angelomelonas/php-ray-tracer/README.md

-# PHP Ray Tracer
+# Basic PHP Project Setup

-This is the basic project setup.
+This is a basic project skeleton for a simple PHP Project using a few Symfony components.
+The basic setup includes:

+- PHPUnit for unit testing
+- Behat for BDD/acceptance testing
+- PHPStan for static analysis
+- PHP CS Fixer for code cleanup
+- Makefile for running tests and static analysis

 ## Setup